Publications

 Neel Karia*, Ayush Kaushal* and Faraaz Mallick*

-15th International Workshop on Semantic Evaluation (SemEval'21) at ACL-IJCNLP'21 Second Runner-up
+15th International Workshop on Semantic Evaluation (SemEval'21) at ACL-IJCNLP'21

 Code Pdf Cite Poster More -